fomightez/text_mining/README.md

 - `find_overlap_in_lists.py`

 > lists --> list of shared items
 Takes files with items listed one item to a line and determines items that occur in all the lists.
 Thus, it identifies only those items shared by all the lists of items.
-It was intended to be used for lists of genes, it but can work for any type of list with the caveat that the case of the shared items will be converted to all uppercase in the produced results unless an optional flag `--nochange` is used to override this change which is done to make comparison more robust.
+It was intended to be used for lists of genes, it but can work for any type of list.
 A file listing the shared items (genes) will be produced.
+The default settings cause the comparisons to be case-insensitive with the caveat that the case of the shared items listed in the output file will be determined by whatever list is provided in the first position of the file name list when calling the script.
+Matching independent of case is done by default to make the comparisons more robust.
+The optional flag `--sensitive` can be used to override that behavior and make the comparisons case-sensitive.
+For case-sensitive matching, the order of the files when the script is called makes no difference as only perfect matches for all input lists will be in the output file.
 Note, if using with yeast genes, probably best to use my script `geneID_list_to_systematic_names.py`, found in [my yeastmine-related code repository](https://github.com/fomightez/yeastmine) to convert all to yeast systematic names so that the lists are standardized before running `find_overlap_in_lists.py`.
 A related script, `find_overlap_in_lists_with_Venn.py`, will do all this script will do plus when comparing 2, 3, or 4 lists it depict the relationships among the lists in a Venn diagram.